 Areas of counselling I deal with

-The fee for a 50 minute Cognitive Behavioural Therapy session is £65 - payable by cash at the end of each session.
+The fee for a 50 minute online therapy session is £60 - payable by bank transfer on the day of each appointment.

 For further details of my registered and accredited status, please see the BABCP website.